intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_inference.md

 - `tuning_strategy` (optional): it specifies the algorithm to search the tuning space.
 In most cases, you don't need to change it.
 - `timeout`: Timeout of your tuning.
 Defaults `0` means endless time for tuning.

 Here is an example to use INC with accuracy control as below.
-It will search for a model within 1% accuracy drop within 10 trials.
+It will search for a model within 1% accuracy drop with 10 trials.
 ```python
 from torchmetrics.classification import Accuracy
 trainer.quantize(model,